In this section

 or all of the following symptoms:

-These symptoms generally last between 8 and 15 days.
+These symptoms generally last between eight and 15 days.
 RSV is a

-common cause of bronchiolitis and pneumonia in children under 1
+common cause of bronchiolitis and pneumonia in children under one year old.

 Children with RSV are infectious immediately

 Most children aged under two years will have

 been infected by RSV.
 Re-infections usually occur throughout

 through activities such as coughing and sneezing, sharing of cups and